mabin9527/SLAM-DUNK-PP2/README.md

 ## Acknowledgements

 There were many chanllenges ahead of me when I digged into my second project especially Javascript part.
 I have to spend plenty of time to fix bugs that come to show on console.
-Besides, I want to thank the people in slack who help me solve some issues.
+Besides, I want to thank the people in slack who help me solve the issues and give me advices to finish my project.